It is often said, “If you don’t use it, you lose it,” but it is rarely discussed what exactly “it” is.

 What if looking to “debulk”?

-For anyone wanting to “debulk” or reduce muscle size, look first at items that could give you clarity if that’s truly the goal.
+For anyone wanting to “debulk” or reduce muscle size (opposite of bulking), look first at items that could give you clarity if that’s truly the goal.
 Losing muscle is actually a lot easier than losing fat and yet more difficult to gain back up.
 If you find out through monitoring your body fat percentage that you can stand to actually lose fat instead, my recommendation would be to focus efforts toward that goal.

 If you truly need to reduce muscle mass, consider the healthiest ways possible to do so.
 Avoid workout styles that promote gaining muscle mass, and instead focus on ones that concentrate on strength or endurance.
 If following the NASM OPT model, skip phase 3 (hypertrophy), and target the higher rep ranges for phases 1 and 2, and lower rep ranges in phases 4 and 5 with the appropriate training variables.
 Don’t forget to include cardio training as well.